Bachelor's/Accelerated Master's Programs

 Are you interested in accelerating your college studies?
 The College of Education and Human Development at George Mason University offers several programs where students can earn both a bachelor’s and a master’s degree in as little as five years.

-The College of Education and Human Development (CEHD) collaborates with undergraduate programs to offer seventeen Bachelor's/Accelerated master's programs to academically strong undergraduates (minimum cumulative 3.0 GPA) currently enrolled at George Mason University with an interest in pursuing a master's degree in an accelerated timeframe.
-Students may apply for the Bachelor's/Accelerated Master’s program their second semester junior year (the semester in which they will have earned at least 90 semester hours) and once any prerequisites have been met.
+The College of Education and Human Development (CEHD) collaborates with undergraduate programs to offer 17 Bachelor's/Accelerated master's programs to academically strong undergraduates (minimum cumulative 3.0 GPA) currently enrolled at George Mason University with an interest in pursuing a master's degree in an accelerated timeframe.
+Students may formally apply for the Bachelor's/Accelerated Master’s program during the second semester of their junior year (the semester in which they will have earned at least 90 semester hours) and after any prerequisites have been met.
+However, students are encouraged to identify their interest in pursuing a particular accelerated pathway as soon as possible within their undergraduate career to ensure that the efficiency of course-taking decisions is optimized.

 - Visit the Accelerated Master's admissions webpage for a step-by-step guide to applying and access the online application.